josemotta/IoT.Hass.Farm/_tank/README.md

 - Set your secrets file;
 - And finally reboot.

-This is done with the following commands, shown below:
+After you stop Homeassistant, replacement is done with the following commands, as shown below:

 ```
 $ cd /usr/share/hassio/homeassistant